Angara Launch Vehicle Family

 Angara has been designed to use one (Angara 1.1 and 1.2), three (Angara 3), five (Angara A5) and seven cores (Angara A7) to create a range of launch vehicle options.
 Angara can fly as a two or three-stage launch vehicle.
 The second stage of Angara, called URM-2, is a modified Block I upper stage of the Soyuz 2 rocket that is modified to be available in different diameters to cater the needs of the individual Angara versions.

 As an upper stage, Angara can host the operational Briz-M that uses hypergolic propellants and a new generation of cryogenic upper stages known as KVSK, KVRB and KVTK using liquid oxygen and liquid hydrogen propellants.
-The cryogenic upper stage are currently being developed, but will not be available for the first several years of Angara operations.
+The cryogenic upper stages are currently being developed, but will not be available for the first several years of Angara operations.

 Angara has been conceptualized for the launch of light Low Earth Orbit payloads up to heavy Geostationary Satellites requiring a direct insertion or a standard GEO-Transfer Mission.
 Manned versions of Angara have also been presented for future generations of manned spacecraft.
 Currently, the Angara 1.2 and A5 versions are being actively pursued to allow the Russian Ministry of Defence to shift its payloads from Proton launches to Angara also switching launch sites from Baikonur to Plesetsk.